-In response, the “Dear Gay Anglicans” open letter (see screenshots below) was a good faith effort to repair some of the damage caused by the ACNA statement by reaching out to gay people in the Anglican church.
+In response, the “Dear Gay Anglicans” open letter (see screenshots at the end of this article) was a good faith effort to repair some of the damage caused by the ACNA statement by reaching out to gay people in the Anglican church.
 The letter affirmed traditional sexual ethics but didn’t dwell there.
 Instead, it focused on confessing the sins of the Anglican church toward gay people, and it committed to taking “practical steps to become churches where gay Anglicans can share all of their story, find community, and seek support.”

 But the letter had barely been out for a day before the Anglican Diocese of Pittsburgh shut it down.

 “Many of our bishops, and rightly so, feel this is an attempt to undermine our roles as guardians of the Faith and teachers of the doctrine of the Church,” said ACNA archbishop Foley Beach.
 Anglican Church of Nigeria bishop Henry Ndukuba said, “The deadly ‘virus’ of homosexuality has infiltrated ACNA.”
 “A Gay is a Gay,” he also said, comparing the concept of a gay Christian to the concept of a “Christian murderer” or a “Christian terrorist,” among other comparisons.

 Archbishop Foley seemed to get defensive, suggesting that the signatories of “Dear Gay Anglicans” didn’t appreciate all the hard work he had put into the ACNA’s statement.
 “We literally spent over a year wrestling with this in response to questions and concerns we have been receiving from all over the province,” he said, insisting that the statement is an “excellent document” and that the open letter was an “in your face” challenge.